 Nowhere else on our planet are the effects of climate change as massive or clearly visible as in the Arctic.
-Understanding these effects is the driving goal behind the measurements that will be taken during the MOSAiC expedition.
-A large percentage of them will be taken in the atmosphere, and will cover the entire range, from down at the ice’s surface to the upper reaches of the stratosphere, 35 kilometres higher.
+Understanding these effects is the driving goal behind the measurements that were taken during the MOSAiC expedition.
+A large percentage of them were taken in the atmosphere, and covered the entire range, from down at the ice’s surface to the upper reaches of the stratosphere, 35 kilometres higher.

-The researchers will particularly focus on very small-scale local processes at the surface of the ice and ocean, on the characteristics of Arctic clouds, and on how different types of clouds affect sunlight and emit their own thermal radiation.
-They will also investigate snowfall from the clouds, how snow forms to begin with, and what these aspects have to do with the minute aerosol particles and droplets that float through the Arctic atmosphere.
+The researchers particularly focussed on very small-scale local processes at the surface of the ice and ocean, on the characteristics of Arctic clouds, and on how different types of clouds affect sunlight and emit their own thermal radiation.
+They also investigated snowfall from the clouds, how snow forms to begin with, and what these aspects have to do with the minute aerosol particles and droplets that float through the Arctic atmosphere.

 Temperatures down to minus 45 degrees Celsius in the atmosphere, and below it, the much warmer ocean at a mere minus 1.5 degrees Celsius – you could say that the Arctic Ocean is like an underfloor heating system for the Arctic atmosphere, with only a thin layer of ice separating the two.
 The result: whenever a small crack forms in the ice, large quantities of heat and water vapour penetrate deep into the atmosphere, warming it.
 And thanks to climate change, these cracks are forming much more frequently.
 Moreover, the water vapour escaping through the cracks causes clouds to form, which in turn dramatically change the Arctic’s heat balance.
 Whether they have a warming or cooling effect depends on the elevation and characteristics of the respective cloud.
 But do these clouds chiefly consist e.g. of ice crystals or, despite the bone-chilling temperatures in the Central Arctic, of liquid water droplets?
 We still don’t know for certain, but MOSAiC will find the answer.

-Exploring the clouds of the Central Arctic is one of the main focus areas for the Atmosphere Team on the MOSAiC expedition.
-The researchers will aim a veritable arsenal of advanced instruments at the Arctic clouds.
-Radar pulses and laser beams will be shot into the clouds and the reflected signals analysed, batteries of radiation-measuring devices will record the heat emitted by the clouds and how they scatter sunlight, while other instruments will analyse the clouds directly with the aid of helium-filled balloons, drones, helicopters and aeroplanes.
+Exploring the clouds of the Central Arctic was one of the main focus areas for the Atmosphere Team on the MOSAiC expedition.
+The researchers aimed a veritable arsenal of advanced instruments at the Arctic clouds.
+Radar pulses and laser beams were shot into the clouds and the reflected signals analysed, batteries of radiation-measuring devices recorded the heat emitted by the clouds and how they scatter sunlight, while other instruments analysed the clouds directly with the aid of helium-filled balloons, drones, helicopters and aeroplanes.

 The result: Arctic sea ice covered by snow is thinner.
-Precipitation measurements will offer the MOSAiC Atmosphere Team insights into the daily and annual development of snow cover in the Arctic, and its influence on the sea ice’s energy balance.
+Precipitation measurements offered the MOSAiC Atmosphere Team insights into the daily and annual development of snow cover in the Arctic, and its influence on the sea ice’s energy balance.

-In the course of the expedition, the atmospheric researchers will be faced with the challenge of measuring and monitoring the sea ice throughout its entire annual cycle.
-Fortunately, the team will have access to an array of monitoring stations, automated weather stations, and precipitation-measuring equipment in the central observatory on board Polarstern and in the ice camp, especially in Met City: the ‘neighbourhood’ of the ice camp that is furthest from the ship, so as to avoid any contamination.
-Raman and Doppler lidar, microwave and infrared radiometers, not to mention the countless observation stations in the expansive distributed network, will be used e.g. to record the most important thermodynamic parameters.
+In the course of the expedition, the atmospheric researchers were faced with the challenge of measuring and monitoring the sea ice throughout its entire annual cycle.
+Fortunately, the team had access to an array of monitoring stations, automated weather stations, and precipitation-measuring equipment in the central observatory on board Polarstern and in the ice camp, especially in Met City: the ‘neighbourhood’ of the ice camp that was furthest from the ship, so as to avoid any contamination.
+Raman and Doppler lidar, microwave and infrared radiometers, not to mention the countless observation stations in the expansive distributed network, were used e.g. to record the most important thermodynamic parameters.

-In addition, the atmospheric researchers will send up free-floating research balloons and tethered balloons, which, climbing up to two kilometres, will allow many atmospheric processes to be observed in high resolution.
-Lastly, the AWI’s polar research aircraft, helicopters and remote-controlled drones will play an important part in atmospheric investigations throughout MOSAiC.
+In addition, the atmospheric researchers sent up free-floating research balloons and tethered balloons, which, climbing up to two kilometres, allowed many atmospheric processes to be observed in high resolution.
+Lastly, the AWI’s polar research aircraft, helicopters and remote-controlled drones played an important part in atmospheric investigations throughout MOSAiC.